Joining the Sixth Form

 – Ashlin Gadhia, Year 12

-A distinctive features of our Sixth Form is the volume of opportunities that girls have to develop their leadership skills during their time with us.
+A distinctive feature of our Sixth Form is the volume of opportunities that girls have to develop their leadership skills during their time with us.
 We are hugely proud of our Senior Societies extra-curricular programme which is run by the students themselves.
 There are more than 40 societies, each offering the chance for girls to explore their academic passions in more depth.
 The student leaders of the societies regularly invite in external speakers and set up activities such as debates between students and staff.

 I loved being involved in History Society – it was a great opportunity to have some freedom about what we wanted to learn.
 We decided to learn more about the History of China, so invited Professor Michael Wood to speak about his latest documentary.